TaggingAlong/TagAlongWeb/README.md

 Solution for making a simple library.

-The project is currently in hiatus.
+The project is currently on hiatus.

 ## TagAlong server